passive preamplifier with switchable active stages

-There are differing circuit structures, that offer a constant and low output impedance.
-They exhibit a non-constant, but sufficiently high input impedance.
-Such a circuit, built as switched discrete resistor network using relais as switches, forms the heart of the PRE.
+But there are differing circuit structures, that offer a constant and low output impedance.
+They exhibit a non-constant, but sufficiently high input impedance though.
+Such a circuit, built as switched discrete resistor network using relais as switches, forms the heart of the Pre.

 The number of switches would quickly become impractically high, the finer the resolution and the higher the volume step number is chosen.

 Therefore I chose a bit-wise weighting of the switching stages.

 The fist stage switches by -1dB, the second by -2dB, the third by -4dB, the fourth by -8dB, etc. With only 7 stages I could realize 128 steps of -1dB value from 0dB down to -127dB.
 Unfortunately this technique requires tightly tolerated resistor values.
 The Pre makes useage of specially manufactured Bulk Metal Foil resistors from Vishay, tolerated to the 4th digit.

 With this level of tolerance the volume control circuit of the Pre achieves the precision of a measurement instrument.
 The linearity difference in volume level remains below 0.02dB over the full range.
 The interchannel differences is down in the low promille-range.